 Here, it gets complicated and you have to be very motivated.
 I recall that I do not use Photoshop which surely has very powerful tools for this kind of corrections.
 I’m satisfied with the Levels and Curves tools.
 In the case of localized corrections, one thing must be avoided: no sudden transition at the boundaries of the treated areas.

 Cropping is ultimately the easiest operation and may improve the images much, since it was obviously impossible on the original slides.
 No more the sloping marine horizon or a misplaced dustbin in a corner of the image!

 For many years, I’ve been using the Agfachrome film, which was easy to process by an amateur.
 But this emulsion had a rather coarse grain.
 On the digitized images, this grain is very visible (proof that the focus is correct!).
 For me, it is not embarrassing, except for the sky: a sky composed of agglutinated grains is generally not of the best effect.
 I therefore apply a slight blur in this case; it is still necessary to delimit correctly the area to be processed and it is neither easy nor fast.

 Here is an example before / after processing of a small extract in full size (100%, on 10 Mpx sensor) of an Agfachrome slide.
 I must clarify that the film was processed by an Agfa laboratory, not by me.

-Small game: will you find in my photo galleries the image from which this excerpt comes?
+Small game: will you find in my photo galleries the image which this excerpt comes from?